 For Farquharson, she explains that TuneIn fell into the trap that many organizations do; which, is adopting a series of different systems and combining them with manual processes, “none of the systems were speaking to each other, unfortunately.” – Farquharson

-Farquharson and Wensley agree that there are many benefits to automating processes and trusting in digital tools.
+Farquharson and Wensley agree that there are many benefits to automating financial processes and trusting in digital tools.
 Here are seven benefits:

 - Happy users increase trust in finance and accounting